nbrl/advocate-things-js-sdk/README.md

 *It is recommended to place this code snippet in your website's template page.
 It should appear before the closing `</head>` tag.*

 The inclusion of the SDK introduces a single global variable `AT` which houses the public methods of the API and is necessary precursor for all implementations.

+Once the SDK has initialised, it will append a query parameter to the current URL with a token as the value.
+This token allows background advocacy to be monitored (e.g. someone sharing by copying and pasting a URL rather than with share buttons).
+In future, it will be possible to deactivate this feature, as well as modify it to use a custom key.

 ## <a name="full-implementation"></a>Full implementation
 Although the above is sufficient to monitor background advocacy, the SDK allows more powerful interaction with advocates and their friends.
 To harness it we need to use the data object mentioned above in one of two ways: automatically, where the SDK sends data when the script loads and *ad-hoc.*, where JavaScript can be written to send data manually.
 The former is very convenient, whilst the latter allows more control and access to the callback function.